degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

     [None ()])
   ```

-  Exercise: define an algebraic data type for 'Either'.
+  Exercise: define an algebraic data type for `Either`.

   ```racket